020 7372 7901

 In 1989 I attended a two year pre-training course titled Seminars in Psychotherapy at the Tavistock Clinic and then in 1995 I began my professional training as a psychoanalytic psychotherapist at the British Association of Psychotherapists.

 I qualified as a psychoanalytic psychotherapist in 2000 and became a Senior Member of the British Association of Psychotherapists, in 2004.
-I am currently a Senior Member of the British Psychotherapy Foundation.
+I am currently a Training Therapist and Supervisor, and a Senior Member of the British Psychotherapy Foundation.

 I completed a one year course in Supervision Skills with the British Association of Psychotherapists in 2001 and offer clinical supervision.

 I have worked in GP surgeries as a primary care counsellor, and in various other NHS settings.
-I am currently a Consultant Psychotherapist in the NHS, employed by CNWL Foundation Trust.
+Until recently I worked as a Consultant Psychotherapist in the NHS, employed by CNWL Foundation Trust.
 I worked previously for many years as a BACP accredited counsellor.